-Most kids are fully toilet trained by age 4, but there's really no target date for developing complete bladder control.
-By age 5, bed-wetting remains a problem for only about 15 percent of children.
-Between 8 and 11 years of age, fewer than 5 percent of youngsters are still wetting the bed.
+Most kids are fully toilet trained by age 5, but there's really no target date for developing complete bladder control.
+Between the ages of 5 and 7, bed-wetting remains a problem for some children.
+After 7 years of age, a small number of children still wet the bed.

 When to see a doctor

 Most children outgrow bed-wetting on their own — but some need a little help.
 In other cases, bed-wetting may be a sign of an underlying condition that needs medical attention.

 - Your child still wets the bed after age 7